stillmanish/avirum/ledgerly-page.md

             <h2 className="text-xl font-bold mb-4">7.
 User Data and Privacy</h2>
             <ul className="mb-4">
               <li className="mb-2">
-                The App may collect and store data you provide, including transaction details, receipt images, and email data (if Gmail integration is enabled).
+                The App may collect and store data you provide, including transaction details, receipt images, and bank transaction data (if bank integration is enabled).
               </li>
               <li className="mb-2">
                 Data is stored locally on your device and, if enabled, in your iCloud account.
 Some features may require